virgili0/Virgilio/content/purgatorio/launch-and-mantain-the-system/monitoring-usage-and-behavior.md

 When monitoring the behavior of the ML model in production, you should consider many aspects:

 - **Setting a baseline:**
     A good idea is to have a baseline model before we start monitoring or measuring.
-Of course if we are starting monitoring for the first time then that is our baseline.
+Of course, if we are starting monitoring for the first time then that is our baseline.
     After establishing the baseline model, you can keep that static and make all comparisons and references with regards to this baseline, allowing you to ask the question: "How has the system been behaving since [important milestone/change]?"

     See: